moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

 * Use another identifier to bind a field, such as `age: my_age`.
 This is useful when you don't want to use the field name as an identifier.
 * Omit remaining fields with `..` at the end.

 Here is another example for better understanding how to use nested patterns.
 The `zip` function combines two lists into a new list of pairs like a zipper.
 The length of the resulting list is the minimum of the lengths of the input lists.
-Given the lists [1, 2, 3] and [a, b, c, d], the zipped list would be (1, a) (2, b) (3, c).
+Given the lists `[1, 2, 3]` and `['a', 'b', 'c', 'd']`, the zipped list would be `[(1, 'a'), (2, 'b'), (3, 'c')]`.

 ```moonbit
 fn zip(l1: List[Int], l2: List[Char]) -> List[(Int, Char)] {